cogdog/tru-collector/README.md

 ## New Features

 * **Collector Names** Updated dashboard view to replace WordPress author column with name of person contributing items, clickable to filter, plus public views by name also can be made into a link

-* **Embedded Docs** Making use of Doscify This to include always [the most up to date documentation](https://github.com/cogdog/tru-collector/blob/master/docs.md) from inside the TRU Collector Options, see Documentation tab.
+* **Embedded Docs** Making use of Doscify This to include always [the most up to date documentation](https://github.com/cogdog/tru-collector/blob/master/docs.md) from inside the TRU Collector Options, see the Documentation tab.
 * **Sorting Options Expanded** New option to change default reverse chronological order of items to be everywhere, on home, in tags, in categories, or in tags AND categories.
 * **Tag List shortcode** Use to display a list of all used tags for sites that use more than the 45 that can be shown in widget cloud
 * **Admin Only Use of Tags/Categories** Theme options can be set to let tags and categories be set only by admins for internal organization, and not shown on writing form